Birth Beyond the Basics: 10 Secrets for a More Comfortable Delivery | La Mirada Birth Photographer

 Epidurals are not the only form of pain relief available during labor.

-You can bring your own music or sounds to the delivery room (and twinkle lights if that's what you envision).
+You can bring your own music to the delivery room (and twinkle lights if that's what you envision).

-Question for your doctor: Are there birth pools at the hospital or another way I can use water to relax?
+Question for your doctor: Are there birth pools and showers at the hospital that I am able to use?

-You will probably poop during labor (and that's okay!).
+You might poop during labor (and that's okay!).

 It's a normal and natural part of the birthing process, and your nurses and doctors are used to it.
 Don't let this concern hold you back, it's nothing to be embarrassed about.